 Elementary and secondary education receive \$4.4 billion (up 4.8 percent), with \$4 billion devoted to the K-12 Foundation Program (up 5 percent).
 State funds to the state Department of Education increase 4.3 percent to \$205.1 million.
-Funding to the department includes \$16.4 million for statewide student assessment, up 32.3 percent, \$2.8 million for the English Language Learners Program, up 37.4 percent, and \$1.3 million for arts education, up 62.5 percent.
+Funding to the department includes \$16.4 million for statewide student assessment, up 32.3 percent, \$2.8 million for the English language learners program, up 37.4 percent, and \$1.3 million for arts education, up 62.5 percent.
 Funding to Advanced Placement under the department increases 19 percent to \$6.3 million.

 Support for higher education totals \$1.6 billion, a 4.5 percent increase from 2015-16.
 Four-year institutions receive \$1.1 billion, up 3 percent.
 Funds to the two-year college system increase 5.6 percent to \$362.2 million.
+For in-state undergraduate students at most state universities, tuition and required fees in 2016-17 are up from 1.6 percent to 7.8 percent; two Alabama universities had no increase.

-To help shore up state revenues, the governor in July announced a special legislative session to begin August 15 for the purpose of establishing a statewide lottery.
-The creation of a lottery requires a constitutional amendment, which first must be approved by at least three-fifths of the members of both the House and Senate, and then by a majority of voters in the November election.
+To help shore up state revenues, the governor announced in July a special legislative session, beginning August 15, to consider a statewide lottery.
+The creation of a lottery requires a constitutional amendment, which first must be approved by at least three-fifths of the members of both the House and Senate, and then by a majority of voters in a subsequent election.
 According to the governor, a statewide lottery would generate approximately \$225 million annually.

 In 2012, the Legislature passed the Alabama Ahead Act to support the installation of wireless internet connections in local school systems and facilitate the transition to electronic instructional materials.
-Legislators in 2016 approved House Bill 41, which delays the date of implementation to the 2016-17 school

-Southern Regional Education Board SREB.org year and removes the requirement for school districts that participate in Alabama Ahead to provide electronic textbooks to students in grades nine through 12.
+Legislators in 2016 approved House Bill 41, which delays the date of implementation to the 2016-17 school year and removes the requirement for school districts that participate in Alabama Ahead to provide electronic textbooks to students in grades nine through 12.
 If funding is available, districts may provide: wireless internet for students; upgrades to wireless internet infrastructure; and electronic devices, digital content and other electronic services and support.